-Cataracts can be diagnosed during your annual eye exam.
-Our team utilizes a number of eye exams to determine whether or have cataracts or not.
+We can diagnose cataracts during your annual eye exam.
+Our optometrists utilize several eye exams to determine whether or not to have cataracts.
 Cataracts and the severity of the condition are diagnosed using measures like:

-Pupil dilation: During the dilation of your eye, the size of your pupil increases which allows the specialist to get a full view of your lens.
-When the lens is thoroughly examined, the specialist can conclude if a cataract is affecting your vision quality.
+Pupil dilation: During the dilation of your eye, your pupil's size increases, which allows the specialist to get a full view of your lens.
+When the lens is thoroughly examined, our specialist can conclude if a cataract affects your vision quality.

 Potential Acuity Test: The potential acuity test, also known as the PAM test, evaluates how good your vision would be if you did not have a cataract.
 The PAM test uses a laser to transmit a visual acuity eye chart into your eye for you to read.

-Contrast sensitivity: This test evaluates image contrast that is caused by glare and light scattering from the cataract.
+Contrast sensitivity: This test evaluates image contrast caused by glare and light scattering from the cataract.

 If you suspect you have cataracts, contact us at Vision Quest Eye Care Center to schedule an appointment.
-Our team will work with you to every step of the way.
-We treat patients in Dover, Milford, and the surrounding areas.
-Call us to see how we can help you and your family’s vision.
+Our eye doctors will work with you to properly assess the condition.
+We treat patients in and around the Dover and Milford area.
+Call our Dover location at 302-678-3545 or our Milford location at 302-424-9424 to see how we can help you and your family's vision.